modular/modular/KGEN/docs/LazyParsing.md

     foo() # prints 'huzzah'
 ```

 What does this code do?
-How can Mojo support the crazy Python dynamism while
+How can Mojo support this dynamism while
 retaining performance and compiler guarantees?

 In the spirit of moving runtime computation to compile time, as is the theme of